 CIOT membership means that an adviser is subject to the Professional Conduct in Relation to Taxation (PCRT) guidelines.
 These guidelines are built around the five fundamental principles – integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
 Most accountants will be very aware of the PCRT guidelines, but we don’t see them holding R&D tax advisers to the same standards of behaviour.

 That’s why we have been working with the CIOT to develop guidance on how the PCRT applies to R&D tax advisers, to stop those just out for a fast buck.
-This guidance has now been published and we hope that it will be endorsed by HMRC as the standard they expect.
+This guidance has now been published on the CIOT website and we hope that it will be endorsed by HMRC as the standard they expect.

 Other warning signs include R&D tax credit advisers with no or very limited tax expertise (trust me, it does happen).
 Also, look out for unreasonable contracts or spurious marketing; companies not sharing documentation with clients or making errors in submissions, and firms not defending their work.
 The list goes on and on, but these practices are contrary to the PCRT guidelines, so occur either because the PCRT is not being enforced or because the firms are not subject to PCRT oversight.